40843245/CSharp/built-in package/System.Globalization/CultureInfo/tutorial guide/Advanced Reading CH1 -- compare info of CultureInfo.md

-# CH1 -- compare info of CultureInfo
+# Advanced Reading CH1 -- compare info of CultureInfo
 ## objectives
 You will learn how to

 + compare info of CultureInfo

-## CH1.1 -- compare info of CultureInfo
+## Advanced Reading CH1.1 -- compare info of CultureInfo
 ### `CompareInfo` getter property
 gets the [CompareInfo](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.compareinfo?view=net-8.0) that defines how to compare strings for the culture.